 Students need to concentrate and focus on completing a homework assignment, a project, or review for a test in order to excel in school, learn the subject, and get good grades.
-Athletes need to concentrate on performance, execution, and strategy in order to do their best and overcome their opponent.
+Athletes need to concentrate on performance, execution, and strategy in order to do their best and overcome their opponents.
 Entrepreneurs need to concentrate on all the factors involved in starting a new business and promoting their product or service.
 They need to do this in order to get their idea off the ground and make their enterprise into a profitable entity.
 Business leaders need to concentrate on their company mission, vision, and strategies, as well as the work at hand, in order to stay ahead of their competitors.
 Workers need to concentrate on their jobs and fulfilling their supervisor’s goals, in order to complete projects and advance in their careers.

 Improving the ability to concentrate allows a person to avoid the problems, embarrassment, and difficulties that occur when the mind wanders.
 Better concentration makes studying easier and speeds up comprehension.
 It enables one to take advantage of the social and business opportunities that arise when individuals are fully attuned to the world around them.
 It helps one to focus on one’s goals and achieve them more easily.

 Sensation is the pickup of information by our sensory receptors, for example, the eyes, ears, skin, nostrils, and tongue.
 In vision, sensation occurs as rays of light are collected by the two eyes and focused on the retina.
 In hearing, sensation occurs as waves of pulsating air are collected by the outer ear and transmitted through the bones of the middle ear to the cochlear nerve.

 Perception, on the other hand, is the interpretation of what is sensed.
 The physical events transmitted to the retina may be interpreted as a particular color, pattern, or shape.
 The physical events picked up by the ear may be interpreted as musical sounds, a human voice, noise, and so forth.